ch007m/my-vcluster/README.md

   -p vcluster \
   -p generate-secrets
 ```
+**Note**: You can add more vclusters or change the properties of the section `spec/generators/list/elements[]` by editing locally the ApplicationSet file: [vcluster.yaml](vcluster/vcluster.yaml) which is used to create the clusters.

 When the process completed, you will see for each `vcluster` a new namespace containing the: kube api, coredns and etcd pods
 ```shell